JarekSopinski/TIL/PHP/php-basics.md

 ### Variables

 Variables are declared with $ sign.
-A variable name must start with a letter (lowercased or uppercased) or underscore, but now with a number or a special character.
+A variable name must start with a letter (lowercased or uppercased) or underscore, but not with a number or a special character.

     $foo;
     $_foo_bar;